 The final exam will be conducted on-line at the end of term, and will draw upon the module texts and glossary lists, discussions and other readings.
-Question formats include true/false, multiple choice, matching, fill-in-the-blanks and short or long paragraph or essay.
+Question formats include true/false, multiple choice, matching and long paragraph or essay.
+Details about exam process and procedures will be published on the course site.
 The exam period runs over Week 12.